rsollman/cgi-workshops/README.md

 # CGI-Workshops
 Repository for CGI workshops

+Prerequisites:
+- git client
+- maven
+- IDE (IntelliJ of Eclipse)

 Clone this repositoy with <code>git clone https://github.com/rsollman/cgi-workshops.git</code>

 # Cucumber and Selenium
-// Will follow
+There are several Cucumber features created in the src/test directory.
+For example one called google.feature